 If you are new to buying direct from the farm, we have put together a list of commonly asked questions to aid in understanding how this process works.
-Our pricing on beef shares is $4.09 / lb. hanging weight plus processing.
+Our pricing on beef shares is $4.09 / lb. rail weight plus processing.
 Once you have reserved your share, we will notify you of the harvest date a few weeks prior to give you a heads up.

 Q: What is rail weight?